-Community infrastructure allows new work and new organisations to develop, supports already there, and facilitates networking.
+Community infrastructure allows new work and new organisations to develop, supports existing organisations, and facilitates networking.

 The Generic strand is a joint arrangement between the Department and the Department for Agriculture Environment and Rural Affairs (DAERA), geared to support the voluntary and community sector in respect of representation, training board members, capacity building, handling governance issues and income generation.